arnigeir/lsd/readme.md

 The Local Storage and LSD
 ===
 If you open the api.html file in Chrome or Firefox then open the developers tools and take a view at the Local Storage object (in Resources in Chrome).
-Your LSD objects should display there with the keys jstore.<database name>.<catalog name>
+Your LSD objects should should be visible there with the keys jstore.<database name>.<catalog name>

 <b>jstore.Library.Authors</b></br>
 {"database":"Library","catalog":"Authors","cnt":93,"items":[{"firstname":"Arthur C","lastname":"Clark","oid":91},{"firstname":"Michael","lastname":"Crichton","oid":92}]}